 She works as a freelance lecturer for several Dutch universities, at master and post-graduate level, and is involved in many different in-company training programs for politicians and civil servants, ranging from trainees to high-level civil servants of several ministries.

-She is the chair of the Court of Audit of the municipality of Maastricht, and she occupies the same position in the municipality of Beuningen.
+She is the chair of the Court of Audit of the municipality of Beuningen, and a member of the Court of Audit of the municipality of Venlo.

 Professional career history

 Klaartje Peters (1969) studied public administration at Leiden University (the Netherlands).
 In 1999 she earned a PhD in political science at the Vrije Universiteit in Amsterdam.
 Her PhD thesis, that was awarded the annual Dutch Political Science Association Dissertation Award, treated the subject of power in political decision-making in the Netherlands.

 After that she worked for several years in The Hague, the government seat of the Netherlands, as a senior staffer in the Dutch parliament, in a public management consultancy firm and at NICIS Institute, an urban policy thinktank.